tarantool/metrics/doc/monitoring/api_reference.rst

 ..  function:: get_default_collector()

     Return the default collector.
-    If the default collector hasn't been set yet, registers it (with default ``http_middleware.build_default_collector(...)`` parameters) and sets it
+    If the default collector hasn't been set yet, register it (with default ``http_middleware.build_default_collector(...)`` parameters) and set it
     as default.

     :return: A collector object.

 ..  function:: v1(handler, collector)

-    Latency measuring wrap-up for HTTP ver.
+    Latency measuring wrap-up for the HTTP ver.
 1.x.x handler.
 Returns a wrapped handler.

-    :param function handler: Handler function.
+    :param function handler: handler function.
-    :param collector: Middleware collector object.
+    :param collector: middleware collector object.
-                      If not set, uses the default collector (like in ``http_middleware.get_default_collector()``).
+                      If not set, the default collector is used (like in ``http_middleware.get_default_collector()``).

     **Usage:** ``httpd:route(route, http_middleware.v1(request_handler, collector))``